Henry-Bernardin/Henry-Bernardin/README.md

     Hello there!!! 👋🏾

-- 🌱 I am currently learning JavaScript, and React.
+- 🌱 I am currently learning JavaScript, React, and Git.
 - 💬 Ask me anything about the movie "The Last Dragon" 🐉.
 - 📫 How to reach me: Henry.Bernardin@gmail.com
 - ⚡ Funfacts: I love collecting Funko Pops, learning about Astronomy, and fascinated with miniature figurines.